calss0t/Solo-Project/README.md

+"This was created in a week during my time as a student at Code Chrysalis."

 # Twin Shot

 Twin shot is a web application that helps you keep up to date with your favourite football teams and leagues.